Maghnie/docs/engineers/analytics.md

 ## Filter Servicing Analysis

 The _Filter Servicing Analysis_ predicts when a filter is due to be serviced or replaced, based on filter contamination or the pressure difference over the filter.
-This ensures that filters always function optimally and maintained or replaced as required.
+This ensures that filters always function optimally and are maintained or replaced as required.

 {% tabs %}
 {% tab title="Summary" %}